decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 ## 4. Load and Process Your Data

-The first step is to download and process the dataset sample:
+Download and process the dataset sample:
 ```bash
 make download-and-process-sample-dataset
 ```